Under-coverage in high-statistics counting experiments with finite MC samples: The general case

-We start by considering the case ${\bf a}_j^T{\bf a}_k=\delta_{jk}$, that is the column vectors of the Jacobian matrix ${\bf A}$ are orthogonal to each other, which also implies a diagonal matrix ${\bf W}$.
-This hypothesis makes the analytic treatment simpler and its interpretation more intuitive, without precluding the general validity, as discussed later.
-It also has some physical interest: for example, it is appropriate when nuisance parameters parametrize systematic effects that behave in an almost ``orthogonal'' way in the space of observables ${\bf y}$, for example when they are determined from a PCA analysis~\cite{Pearson01111901,Hotelling}.
-Under the assumption of orthonormal column vectors, we can exploit the arbitrariness in the definition of the ${\bf u}_j$ basis by choosing ${\bf u}_j={\bf a}_j$.
+In the following, we will restrict to the case ${\bf a}_j^T{\bf a}_k=\delta_{jk}$, that is the column vectors of the matrix ${\bf A}$ are orthogonal to each other.
+This hypothesis makes the analytic treatment simpler and its interpretation more intuitive, without precluding the general validity, as discussed in~\ref{app:additional_general}.
+We also notice that this special case has some physical interest: for example, it is appropriate when nuisance parameters parametrize systematic effects that behave in an almost ``orthogonal'' way in the space of observables ${\bf y}$, for example when they are determined from a PCA analysis~\cite{Pearson01111901,Hotelling}.

+Under the assumption of orthonormal column vectors, we can exploit the arbitrariness in the definition of the ${\bf u}_j$ vectors by choosing ${\bf u}_j={\bf a}_j$.
 The second line on eq.~\eqref{eq:U3terAvg} can be expanded by means of eq.~\eqref{eq:nujsmall} and~\eqref{eq:nujnujTsmall}, obtaining after some straightforward calculation:

-Let us first consider the case of large global correlation, that is we let $\rho_\mu\to 1$.
-Neglecting for a moment the numerical pre-factors, the two pieces appearing in eq.~\eqref{eq:extrachi5} are of the same order of magnitude, but of opposite sign.
+Let us first consider the case of a large value of $\rho_\mu$.
+Aside from numerical factors, the two pieces appearing in eq.~\eqref{eq:extrachi5} are of the same order of magnitude, but of opposite sign.
 However, the former is scaled by a factor of $n$, thus giving a dominant {\it positive} contribution when the number of bins is large, which is our case of interest.
 This can be intuitively understood by noticing that when $n\gg p$, statistical fluctuations on ${\bf A}$ have a larger probability of shuffling around the basis vectors by introducing new directions along which ${\bf b}$ can have a finite projection, rather than rotate the vectors inside the same space, which would leave $S$ unchanged.
-These extra contributions add quadratically to $\lVert{\bf b}_{\perp}\rVert^2$ and can be numerically relevant if the latter is truly small.
-The same conclusion can be proved for generic $n$ under additional assumptions.
-Indeed, by expanding ${\bf b}$ as a linear combination of the vectors ${\bf a}_j$, and neglecting the ${\bf b}_{\perp}$ term, we have
+These extra contributions add quadratically to $\lVert{\bf b}_{\perp}\rVert^2$ and can be numerically relevant if the latter is small.
+As discussed in~\ref{app:additional_cheb}, the same conclusion can be proved for generic $n$ under some more restrictive assumptions.